MasterPupoy/crusader-no-handbook/drafts/practices.md

 #### do not branch to get away from errors, let it fail and handle in the caller
-avoid isolated `if` statements, isolated `if`s are those with no `else` pairs, instead of creating `if` clauses, or instead of introducing new expressions inside existing `if`s, prefer to let it fail but add proper handling somewhere the calltree (like with `try-catch` or with the `ResultType`), addition of `expressions/if` introduces more "silent failing unhandlelable scenarios" which we do not want in our system.
-Prefer to Fail early, then handle exceptions properly.
+avoid isolated `if` statements, isolated `if`s are those with no `else` pairs, instead of creating `if` clauses, or instead of introducing new expressions inside existing `if`s, prefer to let it fail but add proper handling somewhere the calltree (like with `try-catch` or with the `ResultType`),

+addition of `expressions/ifs` introduces "silent failing unhandlelable scenarios(program states)" which we do not want in our system.
+Prefer to *Fail early*, then handle exceptions up the call-tree.